zarab33/mastery-quiz/fixing_problems.md

 * Make sure you did all the instructions in order and none of them produced any errors.

-### Check the get_quiz command you ran

-* Is your GitHub username correct?
-* Does your GitHub username have the correct capitalisation?

 ### Contact Mary

 * Contact @maryrosecook on Slack with a description of what you did and the full error message.